*1. The Lost Child (Mulk Raj Anand)*

 1. What are the things the child sees on his way to the fair?
 Why does he lag behind?

-*2. Where was the little boy going to with his parents?
-What did he want there ?*
+2. Where was the little boy going with his parents?
+What did he want there?

 Ans.
 The child went to a fair with his parents.
-He wanted garlands, balloons and sweets over there.
+He wanted garlands, balloons and sweets.
 He also wanted to see the snake and take a ride on the swing.

 3. Why does the lost child lose interest in the things that he had wanted earlier?

 Ans.
-The child loses interest in the things he wanted earlier.
-Because he got lost in the fair.
+The lost child loses interest in the things he had wanted earlier because he got lost in the fair.
 Now he first wants his parents.
 He is afraid and feels unsafe.

 Ans.
 The man in the shrine rescued the lost child.
 He lifted him up in his arms and tried to soothe him.
 He took him to the nearest roundabout swing and offered to buy him flowers, balloons and sweets.